Css-Stylus-Styles/Gemini-Gruvbox-Dark/readme.md

 - Check if this is properly updated at the interface or not
 - gemini for org  should be fixed
 - Style table `td` and `tr` text color.
+- TODO: On line ~603, the `0.1em` border on action buttons may be too thick.
+Investigate using `px` units instead.